jliljebl/flowblade/README.md

 **Latest release:** Flowblade Movie Editor 2.4 was released on December 2019.

-**Next release:** Flowblade Movie Editor 2.6 is coming in first week of June 2020.
+**Next release:** Flowblade Movie Editor 2.6 is coming in first week of July 2020.

 # Installing Flowblade